Give us a call now for an immediate match with a local pro.

 It takes roughly one to three days to have an HVAC system installed or replaced.
 If you need just an air conditioning unit or a furnace, this may take anywhere from a few hours up to two days.
 This timeline can be influenced by the size of your house, the accessibility of your system, and any issues your technician runs into.

 For a 2,000-square-foot home, you need around 2.5 to 5 tons of air conditioning capacity.
-In Lake Charles, you'll probably want to purchase a unit on the higher end of this range.
-For homes over 1,000 square feet, central air is likely to be more effective for cooling than window units.
+In Lake Charles, you'll probably want to explore units on the higher end of this range.
+If your home is larger than 1,000 square feet, central air is likely to be more effective than window units for cooling.

-Normally, HVAC financing is through a third-party lender.
-If your HVAC company doesn't offer these options, you could consider taking out your own loan.
-Be sure to speak with a financial advisor and your HVAC company to find out what options are available and appropriate for your situation.
+Typically, HVAC financing is offered through a third-party lender.
+If your HVAC company doesn't offer these options, you might consider taking out a loan on your own.
+Be sure to talk to a financial advisor and your HVAC company to learn what options are available to you and appropriate for your situation.

 There are several ways you can make your HVAC system more energy-efficient: